 How does the example above translate into tarot before and after coming to Christ?

 Let’s be honest, most people start using the tarot for egoic reasons.
 Some even wittingly call on spirits (not realising they are demonic) to help them use the tarot that way.
-Others, through ignorance (see how important gnosis is?) unwittingly attract wicked spirits through fear-fuelled ego-gratifying usage of the tarot.
+Others, through ignorance (see how important gnosis is?) unwittingly attract dark spirits through ego-gratifying usage of the tarot.